Anna-Fenzl/42-ft_containers/README.md

 by running `./compare.sh` the outputs of both binaries are compared.

 by running `./speedtest.sh` the runtimes of both programs are compared.

+All the implemantations are located in the include folder.